MrVincentP/UserDataStorageIndexedDB/README.md

 import '$indexedDB' from '$indexedDB';

-    if you want store / update a json file to you indexedDB:
+    if you want store / update a json file to your indexedDB:
     $indexedDB.set('constantApp', 'json.key', 'json.name', json.data, (cb)=>{
        // constantApp is table name
        // json.key is a route name,